 Statements contained or incorporated by reference in this prospectus that are not statements of historical fact are "forward-looking statements" within the meaning of Section 27A of the Securities Act.
 These statements are only predictions, and we claim the protection of the safe harbor for forward looking statements provided in the Private Securities Litigation Reform Act of 1995.
-The outcome of the events described in these forward-looking statements is subject to known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements to differ materially from any future results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
+The outcome of the events described in these forward-looking statements is subject to known and unknown risks, uncertainties and other factors that may cause our actual results, levels of activity, performance or achievements expressed or implied by these forward-looking statements.
 These risks and other factors include but are not limited to those listed under "Risk Factors" and elsewhere in this prospectus or other documents incorporated by reference herein.
-You can identify forward-looking statements by terminology such as "may," "will," "should," "could," "would," "expects," "intends," "plans," "anticipates," "petietes," "predicts," "potential," "continues" or the negative of these terms or other comparable terminology.
+You can identify forward-looking statements by terminology such as "may," "will," "should," "could," "would," "expects," "intends," "plans," "anticipates," "believes," "estimates," "predicts," "potential," "continues" or the negative of these terms or other comparable terminology.
 Although we believe that the expectations reflected in the forward-looking statements are reasonable, we cannot guarantee future results, levels of activity, performance or achievements.
 There may be other factors of which we are currently unaware or deem immaterial that may cause our actual results to differ materially from the forward-looking statements.